syncfusion-content/maui-docs/MAUI/Maps/tooltip.md

 ![Maps tooltip appearance customization](images/tooltip/tooltip_selector.png)

 N>
-* Data Templates and Data Templates selector are also applicable with bubbles and markers.
+* Data Template and Data Template selector are also applicable for bubbles and markers.

 N> You can refer to our [.NET MAUI Maps](https://www.syncfusion.com/maui-controls/maui-maps) feature tour page for its groundbreaking feature representations.
-You can also explore our `.NET MAUI Maps Tooltip example` that shows how to configure a Maps in .NET MAUI.
+You can also explore our [.NET MAUI Maps Tooltip example](https://github.com/syncfusion/maui-demos/) that shows how to configure a Maps in .NET MAUI.